C-Shi/lhl-flex-lecture/module_9/rails/README.md

 * By default, Rails is able to handle both `html` and `json` reponse

 ### View
-* A software class that contains template and data, and produce a response for browswer
+* A software class that contains template and data, and produce a response for browser
 * Rails use **embedded ruby** as template engine.
 It is similar to EJS
 * Render a custom template from controller